will-barnard/train-tracker-cta/README.md

 # cta-train-tracker
-Web interface for tracking CTA trains
+Web interface for tracking CTA trains in Chicago